Joseph Forte: Career highlights

 On October 6, 2011, Israeli side Ironi Ashkelon signed Forte to a one-week trial.
 However, Forte ultimately ended up signing with Iranian Basketball Super League team Petrochimi Bandar Imam BC for 2012.
 Through his first two games in league play, Forte averaged 9.1 points, 3.0 assists, and 2.5 rebounds per game.

 Family

-His younger brother, Jason Forte, played college basketball for Brown University and was named Ivy League player of the year in 2004.
+Forte's younger brother, Jason, played college basketball for Brown University and was named Ivy League player of the year in 2004.